Dampier Peninsula: Aboriginal heritage

 Map of the traditional lands of Australian Aboriginal tribes around the Dampier Peninsula.

 The peninsula is home to a rich heritage of Aboriginal culture, with the communities of Beagle Bay, Bobieding, Djarindjin, Ardyaloon (One Arm Point), and Ngardalargin, along with numerous other smaller communities, pearling camps, tourist resorts, and Aboriginal outstations.

 The traditional owners of the areas around the peninsula are the Bardi, Nyunyul, and Jabirr Jabirr (Djaberadjabera) peoples.

 Ecology

 Many small trees, shrubs, and animals live on and in the sea surrounding the peninsula, the most characteristic vegetation being pindan woodland within the interior sandplains.

 Mangroves are an important part within the peninsula, with 12 of Western Australia's 17 species present.
 Flying Fox colonies commonly roost in the trees during the day before foraging at dusk.

 Transport

 The peninsula is traversed from south to north through Cape Leveque Road.
-Between Broome and Beagle Bay, this road is generally in poor condition and often closed during the wet season.
-Four-wheel drive is recommended.
-Between Beagle Bay and the northern towns, the road is bitumened.

 Numerous tour operators run bus services on the peninsula.

 Air strips are situated at Cape Leveque, Bardi, Djarindjin (Lombadina), Beagle Bay, and some of the smaller communities and pearl farms.

 Tourism

-There are several tourist accommodation facilities such as Kooljamon (Cape Leveque) and Middle Lagoon (Middle Lagoon).
+There are several tourist accommodation facilities such as Cygnet Bay Pearl Farm (Cape Leveque), Kooljamon (Cape Leveque) and Middle Lagoon (Middle Lagoon).